DevWasim/-Hacker-News-Scraper/README.md

 Feel free to contribute to this project by suggesting improvements, reporting issues, or enhancing its functionality.
 Your input is valuable in making this Hacker News Scraper even more effective.

-## License

-This project is licensed under the [MIT License](LICENSE), allowing you to modify and distribute the code as needed.

 ---